 For the Terrorists side, both the Glock-18 and the Tec-9 are solid starting options.
 They’re both great at close-quarters and have a solid rate of fire, but we find the Tec-9 a tad more powerful.

-Not only does the Tec-9 have a higher rate of fire, but it also has a notably stronger armour penetration (90.15 percent compared to 47 percent on the Glock-18), and it’s also able to land a one-shot kill when hitting the head of an armoured or unarmoured enemy.
+Not only does the Tec-9 have a higher rate of fire, but it also has notably stronger armour penetration (90.15 percent compared to 47 percent on the Glock-18), and it’s also able to land a one-shot kill when hitting the head of an armoured or unarmoured enemy.

 It’s true that keeping the Glock-18 at the beginning of a pistol round allows you to purchase a Kevlar.
 But, considering Counter-Terrorists can start with a USP-S (able to one-shot an unarmoured target with a single headshot) and that you’re unable to buy a Kevlar + Helmet in the first round, we consider the Tec-9 plus any grenade is a more efficient and overall smarter buy.